 BD number is the number that the star was filed under in the Durchmusterung or Bonner Durchmusterung, a star catalogue that was put together by the Bonn Observatory between 1859 to 1903.
 The star's BD Number is BD+20 3926.

 More details on objects' alternative names can be found at Star Names .

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
-For 110 Herculis, the location is 18h 45m 39.73 and +20 d 32` 49.6 .
+The location of the main sequence star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For 110 Herculis, the location is 18h 45m 39.73 and +20° 32` 49.6 .

 The star's effective temperature is 6,423 Kelvin which is hotter than our own Sun's effective Temperature which is 5,777 Kelvin.

 Radius has been calculated as being 2.12 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 1,476,447.27.km.
 If you need the diameter of the star, you just need to multiple the radius by 2.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 2.14.
 The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
 The star's Iron Abundance is -0.03 with an error value of 9.99 Fe/H with the Sun has a value of 1 to put it into context.